Slingexe/hackmud-chat-client/README.md

 Run `node deploy-commands.js` so all the commands deploy instantly to your server
 Run the BOT using `node index.js`

-In hackmud run the command chat_pass and copy the result
+In hackmud run the command `chat_pass` and copy the result
 In discord send `/settings auth password:"pass"`
-Once it says its successfully set the Token run `/settomgs setup` then `/client start`
+Once it says its successfully set the Token run `/settings setup` then `/client start`
 The guild the bot is in should now have all of your users set as channels and it should start pulling messages.

 ## Contributions